tslocke/hobocookbook/manual/generators.markdown

 Interactively set by: `Type your preferred fixture replacement or <enter> for no replacement:`.

 This option is passed to the Rails3 generator.
-You must have the desired fixture replacement installed before choosing it here.
+If you do not have the chosen fixture replacement installed bundler will attempt to install it.
 One list of available replacements is on (ruby-toolbox.com)[http://ruby-toolbox.com/categories/testing_frameworks.html], but there are probably others available.